daniel-mar/daniel-mar/README.md

 ### Prototyping
 ##### https://daniel-mar.github.io/video-preview/index.html
-HTML, CSS, JavaScript: Testing video functionality: Hover over video to play video and hover out to pause video
+Project goal: Better understand how to create a draft website in order to practice a functionality HTML, CSS, JavaScript: Testing video functionality: Hover over video to play video and hover out to pause video

 ## Python Fullstack Development